Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Causal Testing}

 To begin causal testing, we form our causal specification by specifying a modelling scenario and the causal DAG shown in \Cref{fig:covasim-dag}.
-Our modelling scenario uses the default Covasim parameters apart from $\beta$ (the input under study) and the location.
-We also fixed the duration, population size, initial infected agents, and scaling parameter as follows:
+Our modelling scenario uses the default Covasim parameters apart from $\beta$ (the input-under-study) and the location.
+We also fixed the duration, population size, and initial infected agents as follows: